ktor-doc-jp/ktor-doc-jp/pages/quickstart/gradle.md

 }
 ```

-You also need to tell Kotlin compiler to generate bytecode
+You also need to tell the Kotlin compiler to generate bytecode
 compatible with Java 8:
 {: #java8}